By Juegostudio | Virtual Reality | July 30th, 2020

-- Download the latest version of Unity – Unity is a free platform for personal usage or just experimenting.
-If you would build games professionally, Unity provides power packed features which comes with additional cost.
+1. Download the latest version of Unity – Unity is a free platform for personal usage or just experimenting.
+If you would build games professionally, Unity provides power packed features that come with additional cost.

-- Fine tuning the environment – Once all the above settings are completed, it is time to fine tune the environment by deleting objects or adding and modifying them as per your requirements to a scene.
-There is a hierarchy from where you can select different objects to add to your scene such as hills, mountains, blocks and so on.
+5. Fine tuning the environment – Once all the above settings are completed, it is time to fine tune the environment by deleting objects or adding and modifying them as per your requirements to a scene.
+There is a hierarchy from where you can select different objects to add to your scene such as hills, mountains, blocks, and so on.

 The VR gaming experience is bringing in more active players than ever before.
-The immersive experience that virtual reality enabled games provide leave the gamers with a whole new gaming experience.
+The immersive experience that virtual reality enabled games provides leaves the gamers with a whole new gaming experience.
 If you are a business or individual interested in building state of the art games, Juego Studios is the right place for you.